AdityaEXP/AdityaEXP/README.md

 # 👋 Hi, I'm Aditya

-I'm a student developer with a strong interest in building practical tools using Python, blockchain technologies, and Telegram bot automation. currently exploring AI and ML
+I'm a student developer with a strong interest in building practical tools using Python, blockchain technologies, and Telegram bot automation. currently exploring AI and Backend Development.

 ---